 Early Music 884x350.jpg Horizontal TabsDescription Join us for the 2019 Early Music Workshop as we explore Renaissance music from Franco-Flemish composers!
 Period instruments are highlighted and program sessions focus on articulation, ornamentation, improvisation, and rehearsal techniques.
 The workshop culminates with an optional participant concert.
 Tuesday, June 4, 2019 to Saturday, June 8, 2019 Registration Fee: $450 *K-12 Educators: Earn 24 State of Michigan SCECH clock hours by attending this workshop.
-Register Here 2019 Theme: Franco-Flemish Composers Join us for the 2019 Early Music Workshop as we explore music from Franco-Flemish masters!
+This course is now closed.
+2019 Theme: Franco-Flemish Composers Join us for the 2019 Early Music Workshop as we explore music from Franco-Flemish masters!
 You’ll get to know the music and history of Northern European Renaissance composers with fellow early music enthusiasts.
 Some program sessions focus on performance topics including articulation, ornamentation, improvisation, and rehearsal techniques.
 Other sessions will cover specialized topics like singing while playing a string instrument, advanced recorder consort, and more.
 In five days, you’ll work towards an optional performance and play music by Josquin des Prez, Guillame Du Fay, Thomas Crecquillon, Orlando di Lasso.
 We welcome players of: recorders, early winds (shawm, dulcian, sackbut, crumhorn), violins (with Baroque/Renaissance bow), viols, lutes, harpsichord, and percussion.
 There will be some opportunities for vocalists as well.
 Participants must have the ability to read music.
 If you are instrumentalist, bring your own instrument(s).
 Instrumentalists must have proficiency on at least one period instrument.
 The course will be held at A=440.
 Some classes will be held at A=465 on provided instruments.
 Some instruments are available to borrow during the workshop with advanced communication with the instructor.
 Printed music will be provided.
 Faculty Sarah Huebsch Schilling Artistic Director, Early Music Workshop, Interlochen College of Creative Arts Allison Monroe Music Faculty, Interlochen Early Music Workshop Schedule Supplies Participants must have the ability to read music, must have expertise playing at least one period instrument, and must supply their own instrument(s) which may include: recorders, other early winds, violin (with Baroque/Renaissance bow), viol, lute, harpsichord and percussion.
 Some instruments may be available from the instructor with advanced notice.